A brief history of the formation of the Wilcannia-Forbes Diocese and the development of Catholic Education

 The Diocese of Wilcannia-Forbes is geographically large and diverse and includes twenty-two parishes in an area occupying half of the state of New South Wales.

-Since 1905, Sacred Heart Cathedral in Broken Hill has been the Cathedral for the Diocese of Wilcannia-Forbes.
+Since 1905, Sacred Heart Cathedral in Broken Hill has been the Cathedral of the Diocese of Wilcannia-Forbes.